-The dishwasher works hard in your kitchen.
-Learn how to keep it functioning efficiently, and looking spic and span, with our full guide to cleaning it from inside out, according to Martha's Homekeeping Handbook.
+The dishwasher might be the one thing in the kitchen that works harder than you.
+Return the favor and learn how to keep it functioning efficiently and looking spic and span with our comprehensive guide to cleaning it inside and out, thanks to Martha's Homekeeping Handbook ($24.36, amazon.com).

 Cleaning the Exterior

-To remove mildew from the interior or gasket, mix 1 part chlorine bleach to 10 parts water, or mix 1 gallon of water with 1/2 cup of ammonia.
+To remove mildew from the interior or gasket, mix one part chlorine bleach to 10 parts water, or mix one gallon of water with 1/2 cup of ammonia.
 Then wipe with a cloth or sponge, wearing rubber gloves.
-Note: Never mix bleach and ammonia together; doing so will result in dangerous, potentially lethal fumes.
+Note: Never mix bleach and ammonia together.
+Doing so will result in dangerous, potentially lethal fumes.
 Don't use chlorine bleach to wipe out mildew if the machine has a stainless steel interior; bleach can corrode it.
 Run the dishwasher through a rinse cycle to remove any residual cleaner.

-Iron and magnesium in the water usually cause rust.
+Rust is usually caused by iron and magnesium in the water.
 It can also come from a rusty water heater or rusty water lines.
 You can check for iron and magnesium by having an analysis done by a water treatment equipment company or testing laboratory.
 To find a local facility, contact your local cooperative extension system office.
 They should be able to tell you how to obtain a sample of your water and send it in for analysis.
-To remove stains, try a commercial rust treatment, such as RoVer Rust Remover.
+To remove stains, try a commercial rust treatment.
 As a preventative measure, ask a plumbing contractor to install a filter that can aid in the control of rust.

-Probably caused by a calcium or iron buildup, use citric acid (also known as sour salt) in liquid form, available at some large grocery stores (it was once widely used for canning) and many health food stores; you can also purchase it from some online retailers.
-Empty the dishwasher, fill the detergent cup with citric acid, and run a complete cycle.
-Run the dishwasher through a second cycle without the crystals but with detergent.
+Probably caused by calcium or iron buildup, brown stains can be managed with citric acid (also known as sour salt) in liquid form, which is available at some large grocery stores (it was once widely used for canning) and many health food stores.
+Empty the dishwasher, fill the detergent cup with your citric acid, and run a complete cycle.
+Run the dishwasher through a second cycle without the crystals, but with detergent.

-Mostly caused by a tomato-based product, this kind of stain may be permanent but should fade over time with repeated washings.
-Staining can be minimized be removing any excess sauce from your dishes before loading the dishwasher.
+Mostly caused by a tomato-based product, this kind of stain might be permanent, but should fade over time with repeated washings.
+Minimize staining by removing any excess sauce from your dishes before loading the dishwasher.

-Caused by detergents that contain dye or color pigments, and this can be remedied as easily as switching to another detergent.
+Caused by detergents that contain dye or color pigments, green smudges can be remedied easily—simply switch to another detergent.

-This is caused by hard minerals and over time can cause damage to other components of the dishwaser.
-Install a water-softening system.
+This is caused by hard minerals and, over time, can damage other components of the dishwasher.
+To mitigate this, install a water-softening system.
 You can temporarily remove the buildup by using citric acid, as directed for brown stains.